yusbk/emacs_straight/README.md

 To update packages, use `M-x straight-pull-all`, else you can use `straight-fetch-all` and then `straight-merge-all`

 For references on different useful arguments for `straight` can be found here [Github site](https://github.com/raxod502/straight.el#version-control-operations "github").

+## Local pc

+The folder for this git repo is at *~/.emacs.d/emacs_straight* in my work laptop with Windows OS.
+When using Linux pc at work or private the file *init_linux.el* should be used by renaming it to standard *init.el*.